-If the pentaquark ground states are below their corresponding strong decay threshold, then they will decay weakly.
-Otherwise, they will undergo by strong decays. $S_{0}^{0}$ is above strong decay threshold $DN$ about $66\ \rm{MeV}$ in the framework of chromomagnetic interaction model(CIM), but the quark model~(QM) shows a opposite conclusion, of which $S_{0}^{0}$ is below the threshold about $94\ \rm{MeV}$.
-The same controversy exists in $S_{{1}/{2}}^{0}$, $S_{-{1}/{2}}^{-}$ and $S_{0}^{-}$. $S_{{1}/{2}}^{0}$ and $S_{-{1}/{2}}^{-}$ are believed to be stable ones in simple quark model and constituent quark model, they are all below the threshold $Dp$ about $326\ \rm{MeV}$ and $75\ \rm{MeV}$.
-In contrast, it is slightly higher than their threshold about 52 MeV in CIM method.
-Besides, the mass of $S^-_0$ is supposed to be above the strong decay threshold $D_s\Lambda$ of $32\ \rm{MeV}$ in constituent model, but it is lower than the threshold in simple quark model and CIM method.
-It is worth noting that QCD sum rules predict that all of $S$ states may be lower of $3\ \rm{GeV}$, which is contrary to CIM method in the discussion about states $S^0_1$ and $S^{--}_{-1}$.
-The lifetime of the ground state $S(\bar{c}qqqq)$ is close to the ones of singly anti-charmed baryon, which leads its width to be very narrow.
-Thus the resonant structure may be the characteristics of narrow width and long lifetime in the experiment, OPE method give a rough result about lifetimes~\cite{Xing:2022aij}.
+The masses of the ground states have been calculated by various methods~\cite{Jaffe:2003sg,Stewart:2004pd,Richard:2019fms,An:2020vku}.
+Several representative results are listed in Tab.~\ref{tab:mass}, and among them, those predicted by QCD sum rules~\cite{Sarac:2005fn} are all lower than $3~\rm{GeV}$.
+If the pentaquark ground states are below their respective strong decay thresholds, they will decay weakly.
+Otherwise, they will decay strongly.
+In the chromomagnetic interaction model (CIM), {${P}_{\bar{c}dudu}^{0}$} is above the strong decay threshold $DN$ by about $66\ \rm{MeV}$, but the quark model~(QM) shows the opposite conclusion, with {${P}_{\bar{c}dudu}^{0}$} below the threshold by about $94\ \rm{MeV}$.
+The same controversy exists in the cases of {$P_{\bar{c}sudu}^{(\prime) 0}$}, {${P}_{\bar{c}dsdu}^{(\prime)-}$} and {${P}_{\bar{c}dssu}^{(\prime)-}$}.
+In the simple quark model and the constituent quark model, {$P_{\bar{c}sudu}^{(\prime) 0}$} and {${P}_{\bar{c}dsdu}^{(\prime)-}$} are believed to be stable and all below the threshold $Dp$ of about $326\ \rm{MeV}$ and $75\ \rm{MeV}$.
+In contrast, it is slightly higher than their threshold of about 52 MeV in the CIM method.
+Moreover, the mass of {${P}_{\bar{c}dssu}^{(\prime)-}$} should be above the strong decay threshold $D_s\Lambda$ of $32\ \rm{MeV}$ in the constituent model, but below the threshold in the simple quark model and the CIM method.
+It is worth noting that the QCD sum rules predict that all pentaquark ground states can be lower than $3\ \rm{GeV}$, which contradicts the CIM method in the discussion of the {${P}_{\bar{c}susu}^{0}$} and {$P_{\bar{c}dsds}^{--}$} states.
+In this work, we would fully consider all possible decay modes of the pentaquark ground states.